mgarin/weblaf/README.md

 Roadmap
 ----------
-You can always check what fixes, features and improvements are coming by checking the milestones page: https://github.com/mgarin/weblaf/issues/milestones
+You can always check what fixes, features and improvements are coming by checking the milestones page:<br>
+https://github.com/mgarin/weblaf/issues/milestones